-If you are on work study and work on campus (or if you get a job on campus), you must have a social security number.
+If you are on work study and work on campus (or if you get a job on campus), or if you have a Global Loan, you must have a social security number.
+You should read International Students and Social Security Numbers, published by the Social Security Administration, for more information about social security cards.

 There will be an opportunity during the fall and spring semesters to apply for a social security card on campus.
 Early in the fall semester and once again early in spring semester several staff members from the Holyoke Social Security Office will be on campus to assist you in applying for your social security card.
 You will receive an email with more specifics in mid-September and early February.

 If you have access to transportation, you may apply for a social security number yourself by going to the Holyoke Social Security Office at 200 High Street.
 Their new hours are: Monday, Tuesday, Thursday, Friday 9-3pm and Wed.
 9-12.
-Use MapQuest for driving directions.
+For a small fee ($1.25) you can also take the Tiger Trolley to the Holyoke Transportation Center (HTC) and walk to the Social Security Office, since High Street is the next street over from the Transportation Center.

 When applying for a Social Security Card, you need to bring the following documents with you: